sendbird/sendbird-calls-ios/README.md

 }
 ```

-### Deauthenticate a user and unregistering a VoIP push token
+### Deauthenticate a user and unregister a VoIP push token

 #### - Deauthenticate a user